Dronecode/camera-manager-docs/en/guide/extending.md

    stream_custom.h
 ```

-Note that the main file used is the same main file from CSD.
+Note that the main file used is the same main file from DCM.